This article was originally posted on August 9, 2017 and updated on September 13, 2020.

 Our moment-to-moment life is our practice.
 The quality of our practice directly informs our quality of life.
 Practice can be all about doing something skillful and delightful in any moment in our life.
 Benefits of practice are dose-dependent, meaning the more often we practice the more likely we are to get benefits from our practice.
 It’s not about how long we practice for, it’s about how often.
 How can we practice often?
 By making it really simple and really pleasant.

-Nature is our original object of meditation because, as a species, it’s our original environment.
+Nature was our original environment.
 When the Buddha instructed his monks he told them to go out into nature, to sit at the foot of a tree, and meditate.
-Sure, their schedule of meditation was probably pretty rigorous, but it was still nature the early practitioners were practicing in.
+The earliest contemplative practitioners were practicing in nature.

-Nature is soothing, impermanent, and just “there” for us to be with.
+Nature is soothing to our senses, impermanent, and there for us to enjoy.
 Nature teaches us that there are causes and conditions, that life can be quite simple, that adapting to change is a good idea, and that nothing lasts forever.
-Shapes in nature are soft on the eyes; sounds in nature are soothing to the ear; and there’s something about watching animals just be who they are that is totally inspiring.
+Shapes in nature are soft on the eyes; sounds in nature are soothing to the ear; and there’s something about watching animals just be who they are that is inspiring.

 Attention fatigue in our modern lifestyle